TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 30/Genesis 30.8.md

 ---

-And Rachel said, With mighty wrestlings have I wrestled with my sister, and have prevailed: and she called his name Naphtali.
+Rachel said, "With mighty wrestlings have I wrestled with my sister, and have prevailed."
+She named him Naphtali.